Raghav-2104/Foodie/README.md

 # Welcome to Foodie

 Foodie is a Flutter app that allows users to order food from their favorite restaurant.
-The app features a realtime menu cart, order detail generation, and admin ability to update the menu.
+The app features a real-time menu cart, order detail generation, and admin ability to update the menu.

 #  Features

--   Realtime menu cart: Users can add items to their cart in realtime, and the total price will be updated automatically.
+-   Real-time menu cart: Users can add items to their cart in real time, and the total price will be updated automatically.
 -   Order detail generation: When a user places an order, the app will generate a detailed order receipt that includes the items ordered, the price, and the order status.
--   Admin ability to update menu: Admins can update the menu in realtime, and the changes will be reflected in the app for all users.
+-   Admin ability to update menu: Admins can update the menu in real time, and the changes will be reflected in the app for all users.

 ## Getting Started